adroste/freepbx-realtime-calls-contacts-panel/README.md

   * Fanvil: http://myfreepbx:4848/callpanel/fanvil-phonebook.xml
   * Yealink: http://myfreepbx:4848/callpanel/yealink-phonebook.xml
 * Caller ID Lookup:
   * You can add custom area codes to the configuration to improve lookup of numbers.
+    * Go to FreePBX -> Admin -> Calls + Contacts Panel -> Caller ID Prefixes and add your area codes like "+491234,01234".
-E.g. if you saved a number without the area code and the incoming caller id includes it, it will match and if you saved a number with area code and the incoming caller id does not include it, it will also match.
+    * E.g. if you saved a number without the area code and the incoming caller id includes it, it will match and if you saved a number with area code and the incoming caller id does not include it, it will also match.
   * Create a CallerID Lookup Source like:

 ![](./screenshots/calleridlookupsource.png)